Getting Started with Blazor TextBox in Blazor Web App

 Install Syncfusion® Blazor Inputs and Themes NuGet in the App

-To add the TextBox component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes.
+To add the Blazor TextBox component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes.

 NOTE